 1] Check Device Status

-If it is a plug and play device, make sure to check if it turned on or it is connected properly.
-When computer boots, it doesn’t detect if its turn on or off, only when you request for the device, it tries to connect.
+If it is a plug-and-play device, make sure to check if it is turned on or is connected properly.
+When the computer boots, it doesn’t detect if it’s turned on or off, only when you request for the device – then it tries to connect.

 2] External device & drive types are incompatible